UsernameDiana/tests_course/01_test_cases/README.md

 The three values represent the lengths of the sides of a triangle.
 The program displays a message that states whether the triangle is: scalene, isosceles or equilateral.

+* Usage

+1. Clone project and in the directory where its located run `python triangles.py`